jsdpag/laser-sig/README.md

 Laser transfer function, computing power output (e.g. in mW) from given analogue voltage input (e.g. in Volts).
 Also implements the inverse transfer function.
 Models initial relationship as a power function that switches to a linear relationship above a given input threshold.
 This sort of function is suitable for modelling input/output relationship of a diode laser such as the Omicron Laserage LuxX+.
 To set the laser at a specific value, use the inverse function to get the required input for the laser.

+## transcoef.m

+A convenience function that finds the best-fitting set of coefficients for the laser transfer function transfer( ) using least-squares, non-linear regression.